THE FOLLOWING DEFINITIONS AND RULES OF INTERPRETATION APPLY IN THESE CONDITIONS.

 Services: the services, including the Deliverables, supplied by the Supplier to the Customer as set out in the Specification.

 Specification: the description or specification of the Services provided in writing by the Supplier to the Customer in the Order Form.

-Supplier: The Internet Marketing Consultants Limited a company limited by guarantee registered in England and Wales with company number 10413181 whose registered office is at 24 Holborn Viaduct, London, EC1A 2BN.
+Supplier: IMCS Media a company limited by guarantee registered in England and Wales with company number 12414517 whose registered office is at 20-22, Wenlock Road, London, England, N1 7GU.

 1.3 A reference to a statute or statutory provision is a reference to it as amended or re-enacted.
 A reference to a statute or statutory provision includes all subordinate legislation made under that statute or statutory provision.

 1.4 Any words following the terms including, include, in particular, for example or any similar expression, shall be construed as illustrative and shall not limit the sense of the words, description, definition, phrase or term preceding those terms.

 1.5 A reference to writing or written includes faxes and emails.